TobyCeballos/odin_docs/docs/basics/introduction.md

 # Introduction

-Welcome to the Frappe Books User Guide.
-This guide will teach you how to look after your accounting in Frappe Books.
+Welcome to the OdinPOS User Guide.
+This guide will teach you how to look after your accounting in OdinPOS.
 We will go through the basics that’ll equip you to use the product.
 However, knowing the basics of accounting is recommended.

 ## Basics and Setup

-Learn the basics of accounting and get started with Frappe Books.
+Learn the basics of accounting and get started with OdinPOS.

 ### [Accounting Basics](/basics/accounting-basics)